-In traditional auctions, buyers compete with each other to secure the winning bid against a product or service.
+In traditional auctions, buyers compete to secure the winning bid against a product or service.
 In reverse auctions, the clue is very much in the title – suppliers vie for a buyer’s business, with gradually decreasing bids against a supplier’s request for goods or services.

 Reverse auctions put downward pressure on market prices and this downward pressure can result in real-terms cost savings of 18-40%.